 Stories to Change the World’s current projects include online publication of writings from people of color, youth, feminist, and informed optimistic writers, and curation of such works for printed books.
 Projects.

 This work can’t be done alone.
 To increase the impact of these inspiring works, Alexis needs more people on her team.
 Quality proof readers, grant writers, publicists, community organizers, attorneys, and bookkeepers are in need.

-In the future Alexis intends to expand the scope of her “positive and possible” art work to gallery style art, utilizing, visual, audio, and multi-sensory art to further her mission of creating the stories that are required to create a sustainable world.
+In the future Stories to Change the World will expand our scope of “positive and possible” artwork to gallery style art utilizing visual, auditory, and multi-sensory mediums to further the mission of telling the stories required to create a sustainable world.
 These galleries can/will be displayed in museums, school hallways, art galleries, and foyers of public buildings.

 Alexis brings her multiracial, well-traveled, background and her BS from Portland State University in Environmental Science and Community Development to all of the work that she does.
 Stories to Change the World operates free from discrimination based on race, sex, age, religion, disability, color, national origin, military status, marital status, parental status, sexual orientation, or gender identity/expression.